maltejanssen/Automatic-Data-Recognition-System-in-Natural-Language/README.md

 ## Requirements
-Python 3.6.1
+Python 3.6.1 <br/>
-+ content in requirements.txt
+Also install content in requirements.txt

 ## Usage